joegreene/CS_121_Fall_2014/Weekly Work/Week 7/FRI_NOTES.md

 You might be thinking "Doesn't `num_calls` get reset to 0 each time?"
 Short answer: __No__.
 Why?
 Because that's how C++ works with `static` variables.
 It might be hard to comprehend, however just remind yourself the following:
 ```
-  The initialization statement of a static variable is only ever called once.
+  The initialization statement of a static variable is only called once and is ignored afterwards.
 ```

 So yeah.
 There aren't many situations that static variables are necessary, but there still exist some.
 If you're stuck on that